raganwald/raganwald.github.com/_posts/2020-06-03-duck-programming.md

 tags: [allonge]
 ---

 Prior to joining [Unspace Interactive], one of our developers worked on an “interesting” project, a project that taught them many lessons.
 One of those lessons was to beware of “duck programming.”
-Before we explain that term, let’s have a look at the project and get a feel for what the designers were trying to accomplish.
+Before we explain that term, let’s have a look at the project and get a feel for what the designers were trying to accomplish.[^0]

 [Unspace Interactive]: http://unspace.ca